• HOME

 Water Flow

 The study of water flow provides measurements that are used for various purposes.
-This is used in planning on watershed projects, evaluation, and monitoring of water quality.
+This is used in planning watershed projects, evaluation, and monitoring of water quality.
 Water flow and water pressure support agricultural irrigation, outdoor activities, or the creation of a water basin for our public waters systems.

 Changes in water flow rate as seen in floods result in transporting pollutants and/or increases the availability of pollutants.
 In turn, these may upset or support aquatic life and at the same time will affect the processes of water treatment meant for human consumption.